 Get 66-1 odds for Liverpool to have shot on target vs Chelsea with Ladbrokes

-Liverpool host Chelsea in the Premier League on Saturday and Ladbrokes are offering new customers 66-1 for the Reds to have a shot on target in the big game
+Liverpool host Chelsea in the Premier League this afternoon and Ladbrokes are offering new customers 66-1 for the Reds to have a shot on target in the big game

-Liverpool and Chelsea have each had tumultuous campaigns and clash in Saturday's early match in the Premier League looking to give their fans something to cheer about.
+Liverpool and Chelsea have each had tumultuous campaigns and clash in today's early match in the Premier League looking to give their fans something to cheer about.

-With an extra Champions League spot available, Liverpool can go a long way towards securing their place in the 2026-27 tournament with a win and Ladbrokes are offering 66-1 that the Reds will have a shot on target in this crunch clash, which will be broadcast live on TNT Sports 1 at 12.30pm on Saturday.
+With an extra Champions League spot available, Liverpool can go a long way towards securing their place in the 2026-27 tournament with a win and Ladbrokes are offering 66-1 that the Reds will have a shot on target in this crunch clash, which will be broadcast live on TNT Sports 1 at 12.30pm.

 Keep reading for details on how to claim your bonus, all the T&Cs, and a handy guide to creating a Ladbrokes account.